A Parent’s Perspective on Recovery

 About the Author

-Will R. is the parent of a child with an eating disorder and walked with his child through treatment at Veritas Collaborative.
+The author is the parent of a child with an eating disorder and walked with his child through treatment at Veritas Collaborative.
 He is now on a mission to give a voice – and an honest perspective – to eating disorder recovery.
 We encourage you to follow Dad Versus Eating Disorder on Twitter at @HopefullDadNC for more first-hand thoughts, insights, and resources related to eating disorders recovery.